maartenpaauw/model-states-for-filament-docs/README.md

 > classes and are directly saved to the database like regular fields.
 Only use this select when you are sure you are not
 > relying on `Transition` classes and `StateChanged` events.

+the `StateSelect` is a form component which lists all states and disables invalid state transitions.
+This component is meant for basic state transitions, which does not require other form fields.

+TODO: afbeelding van een state select met daarin disabled states.

+When using the `StateSelect` component, this plug-in will automatically list all states using their generated class name label.
+If you want to have a custom label, you can implement the `HasLabel` interface.

+Because the `StateSelect` is based on the `Select` component, all the familiar `Select` modifiers can be used (e.g. `native()`).

 ```php
 use Maartenpaauw\Filament\ModelStates\StateSelect;